List of Cobra (G.I. Joe) characters: Body Bags

 Body Bags is a member of Cobra's Plague Troopers.
 He was selected from the Range Vipers and has seamlessly fit into the unit.

 Burn Out

-Burn Out is a member of the Dreadnoks who is an expert mechanic and an expert at disguise.
+Burn Out is a member of the Dreadnoks who is an expert mechanic and a master of disguise.

 Buzzer

 Buzzer is a chainsaw-wielding member of the Dreadnoks.
+Born in Cambridge, he traveled to Australia to do some research on biker gangs and ended up joining the Dreadnoks.

 Carcass

-Carcass is an alien destroyer and mercenary of the Lunartix Empire with boneless alien arms who is allied with Cobra.
+Carcass is an alien destroyer and mercenary of the Lunartix Empire with boneless alien arms and sharp teeth who is allied with Cobra.
+He was born on the planet Mirtonia.